13 Clever Starbucks Hacks That Can Save You Big Money

 9. Assemble Your Own Drink

-Slash the price of your iced latte in half by ordering just one or two shots of espresso, then add as much free milk as you want from the condiment bar.
+Slash the price of your iced latte in half by ordering just one or two shots of espresso, then add as much milk as you want from your fridge at home.
 You can even order two shots of espresso over ice.
-It’s essentially the same drink as any other iced latte, but it will be $1 to $1.50 less.
-Remember, this won’t work for hot drinks, since the milk at the condiment bar isn’t heated.
+This Starbucks hack typically saves you $1 to $1.50.

 10. Bring A Cup